bcgov/sso-docs/docs/advanced/custom-realms/introduction.md

 ### Configuration Principles

 - **Minimise log retention** — Keycloak logs can contain sensitive user information.
 Ensure logs are either not stored, or stored only for the shortest period required and with appropriate access controls.
-- **Avoid realm-level shared resources** — do not use realm-level groups, roles, or other resources as a mechanism to share the realm across multiple application teams.
-This creates tight coupling between tenants and makes governance and troubleshooting significantly harder.
-Each application team should operate independently within its own client.

 ### User Identity